BigDog: Hardware

-BigDog is powered by a small two-stroke, one-cylinder, 15 bhp engine operating at over 9.000 RPM.
+BigDog is powered by a small two-stroke, one-cylinder, 15 bhp engine operating at 9,000 RPM.
 The engine drives a hydraulic pump, which in turn drives the hydraulic leg actuators.
 Each leg has four actuators (two for the hip joint, and two each for the knee and ankle joints), for a total of 16.
 Each actuator unit consists of a hydraulic cylinder, servo valve, position sensor, and force sensor.

 Onboard computing power is a ruggedized PC/104 board stack with two computers, one running a Pentium M processor running QNX (used for sensor data processing) and another running a Core Duo processor (used for visual data processing).